Temporary Reduction in Visitation Policy

 - In general, patients with suspected or confirmed positive COVID-19 diagnosis may not have visitors.
 There may be exceptions for laboring women, end of life care and some special circumstances detailed below.

 - Special circumstances: Patients who have altered mental status, developmental delay, or display disruptive behavior (where caregiver provides safety / is key to safe care delivery) may have one consistent visitor per day (this person may visit multiple times)

 - Patients with disabilities are allowed one visitor that is knowledgeable about the needs of the person with a disability to serve as a designated support person.

 - Visitors who have any signs or symptoms of illness will not be allowed to visit for any reason.

 - Children under 16 will not be allowed to visit in any department.

 - End-of-life patients may have a total of four visitors per day; two visitors may be present at a time.
-Visitors are expected to remain in the room for their entire visit; if they leave the room, the visit is over.
+Visitors are expected to remain in the room for their entire visit after they leave the room, their visit is over.
 Four different people may be chosen as visitors for the following day.

 - Charge nurse will check-in with the patient at the start of the day to determine the patient’s preference for a designated daily visitor.

 - Inpatient units will provide a room sticker indicating rooms where one consistent visitor is allowed per day.
 Stickers will also indicate the patient’s preferred visitor if applicable.
 These stickers will be given to the visitor screening station at the Main Entrance.